 Here’s an sample of my presence on Google+ :

-P.S: Right after I published this on Google+ account, I started to receive feedback which was excellent!
+P.S: Right after I published this on my Google+ account, I started to receive feedback that was excellent!
 Your friends and colleagues might think that you’ve done a lot of work to set up your blog, but you know the truth – it’s easier than it seems at first glance.

 Conclusion: The first few readers are probably your friends.
-Make sure you let them know about your blog so they could give you feedback for improvements.
+Make sure you let them know about your blog so they can give you feedback and help you make improvements.
 At the end of the day, you’d want to make your blog the best.

 3) Ask a small favor from your close friends

-Pick 5-10 friends and send them a short and personal message to ask for a share or like.
+Pick 5-10 friends and send them a short and personal message asking for a share or like.
 You can send this through Facebook as well, but I personally think that email is way more personal.
 (The script for doing this is listed below.)

 Another option is choosing people who are interested in the same topic that you cover.
 For example I’m covering blogging and how to get started, so I targeted people who already have blogs but who have friends that may want to start one.